pourmalek/covir2/README.md

 ### SUMMARY of how to use the codes in this repo

-1. Open "do Iran master.do" located in /data/master
+1. Open "do Iran master.do" here covir2 / data / master / [do Iran master.do](https://github.com/pourmalek/covir2/blob/main/Data/master/do%20Iran%20master.do)
 2. Edit the contents within " " of
 `global` pathcovir2 "/Users/farshadpourmalek/Downloads/covir2-main/data/"
 to reflect where the directory /data/ or \data\ is located on your machine.
 Save the do file.